mikylin-project/myths/README.md

 # myths
 ```
-the java tools build by jdk only.
+the java tools build by jdk11 only.
 ```

 ## Exam